Top 12 Venture Capital Firms Investing in Cloud Computing Startups

 Image of Seven Peaks Ventures - Top VCs in Cloud Computing

-Seven Peaks Ventures is an early-stage venture capital firm that invests in highly scalable software businesses.
-They focus on providing initial funding to companies with the potential for significant growth across several technology sectors.
+Seven Peaks Ventures is an early-stage venture capital firm that invests in highly scalable software companies.
+They provide capital to businesses from the seed stage onward, aiming to support their growth.

-• Industries of focus: Enterprise Software, Cloud Computing, Health Care, Information Technology
+• Industries of focus: Enterprise Software, Health Care, Cloud Computing, and Information Technology

 • Geographical presence: San Francisco, California